 Managing your pain at home is a really important part of your recovery, as it means that you can return to your normal activities more easily.
-We will give you a supply of pain relief medication to take home with you.
-It is important to take this medication as prescribed by your doctor.
-If you still feel pain after taking your medication, please see your GP.
-He or she will be able to change your pain relief medication as needed.
+We will give you a supply of pain medicine to take home with you.
+It is important to take this medicine as prescribed by your doctor.

+If you still feel pain after taking your medicine, please see your GP.
+He/she will be able to change your pain medicine as needed.

-When you are able to do your normal daily tasks and can exercise without pain, it is important that you do not suddenly stop your pain relief medication.
-You can start to slowly reduce it over a period of time by leaving out a dose, or taking one tablet instead of two after meals.
+When you are able to do your normal daily tasks and can

+exercise without pain, it is important that you do not suddenly stop your pain medicine.
+You can start to slowly reduce it over a period of time by leaving out a dose or taking one tablet instead of two.

 Remember that you may have aches or pains in your chest, shoulders and / or back up to four months after your operation.